tordevries/debuggr/README.md

 A Boolean value which, if true, will update the File menu with links to all the files in the current directory.
 The default is false.
 If accessCurrentDirectoryOnly is false (see above), the "Files" menu will _also_ include local folders and their files/subdirectories.
 Also, the reload and auto-reload functions will check and dynamically reload updated file menus via AJAX.

 #### highlightCode
-A Boolean value which, if true, will include references to load Highlight.js and a collection of CSS to provide basic code styling/highlighting.
+A Boolean value which, if true, will include references to load [Highlight.js](https://highlightjs.org/) (also on [Github](https://github.com/highlightjs/highlight.js)) and a collection of CSS to provide basic code syntax highlighting.
 The default is true.

 #### startInDarkMode
 A Boolean value which, if true, will start the UI in dark mode by default, rather than lite mode.
 The default is true.